State Bar of Michigan - Lawyers & Judges Assistance Program header

 Contact us at contactljap@michbar.org, (800) 996-5522, or using this online form.

-The State Bar of Michigan’s Lawyers and Judges Assistance Program offered a free, confidential virtual support group for attorneys to help each other work through stress, improve their overall well-being to maximize professional competency, and connect with their peers.
+The State Bar of Michigan’s Lawyers and Judges Assistance Program is offering a free, confidential virtual support group for attorneys to help each other work through stress, improve their overall well-being to maximize professional competency, and connect with their peers.
 Learn more here.

 The Michigan Supreme Court created the Commission on Well-Being in the Law September 20, 2023, in response to a task force report calling for a series of reforms.
 The Lawyers and Judges Assistance Program is a partner in this effort.
 Learn more about the ongoing work to improve lawyer wellbeing here.